xMRi/PTZControl/README.md

 Unfortunately, it quickly turned out that the operation with the remote control is possible but cumbersome and inaccurate.
 The camera was installed directly behind and above the video technician and always pointing back with the remote control was not comfortable.
 The control Logitech software shipped with the camera is completely worthless.
 So, I made the decision to build a corresponding control program.
 Some months later we bought a second camera, and the program was extended by the function to control another camera.
-A maximum of two cameras are supported.
+At this time a maximum of two cameras was supported.
-And finally, I added support for the Logitech Rally.
+Later added support for the Logitech Rally, the PTZ Pro and other Logitech cameras.
+And finnaly as last feature the PTZcontrol now supports three cameras.

 ### Where is the basic code from?
 It wasn't easy to get code that shows how to control a PTZ camera.